danclasol/Docs/java-docs/01_Fundaments/05_execution_lifecyle.md

 - **Compilation**:

-  - source code of the application is converted into bytecode using the “javac” compiler
+  - java compiler (_javac_) translate the source code of the application into bytecode files
+  - bytecode is stored in _.class_ files
+  - bytecode is the intermediate representation of the Java code
+  - manually compilattion in a shell
     ```sh
     javac MyProgram.java
     ```

-    Creates the file _MyProgram.class_ (bytecode)

 - **Class Loading**:

-  - bytecode is loaded into memory and the necessary class files are prepared for execution
+  - bytecode files are loaded into memory
+  - the necessary class files are prepared for execution

+- **Bytecode verification**

+  - bytecodes are check there aren't security problems

 - **Bytecode Execution**:

-  - JVM executes the bytecode and the program runs
+  - JVM converts the bytecode into native machine code

-    JVM executes main method
+  - JVM executes the program, executing the main method

+  - manually execute a java bytecode file
     ```sh
     java MyProgram
     ```